-The sprawling Brooklyn neighborhood known as Bedford-Stuyvesant, or Bed-Stuy, is comprised of two historically different areas, Bedford, and the historically more upscale Stuyvesant.
+The sprawling Brooklyn neighborhood is known as Bedford-Stuyvesant, or Bed-Stuy is comprised of two historically different areas, Bedford, and the historically more upscale Stuyvesant.
 Parts of the neighborhood are landmarked so the remarkable late-19th-century feel of this area will be preserved.
 That means you can expect to see rows of gracious brownstone homes on tree-lined streets, lots of open sky (the buildings aren't more than four or five stories high), and historic buildings including churches and a small, old-fashioned community library.

-In the past decade the area has become a haven for artists and young families.
+In the past decade, the area has become a haven for artists and young families.

 Long a bastion of New York City’s African American community, Bed-Stuy, like Harlem, has had a mixed population of homeowners and renters.
 Bedford Stuyvesant (along with other neighborhoods such as Fort Greene) has been an important political and cultural hub of black life in New York City.